-Bonnie Elizabeth Parker (1910-1934) and Clyde Chestnut Barrow a.k.a.
-Clyde Champion Barrow (1909-1934) were American criminals who traveled the central United States with the Barrow Gang during the Great Depression, robbing people and killing when cornered or confronted.
-At times, the gang included Clyde’s older brother Buck Barrow and his wife Blanche, Raymond Hamilton, W. D. Jones, Joe Palmer, Ralph Fults, and Henry Methvin.
+Bonnie Elizabeth Parker (1910-1934) and Clyde Chestnut Barrow, aka Clyde Champion Barrow (1909-1934), were American criminals who traveled the central United States with the Barrow Gang during the Great Depression, robbing people and killing when cornered or confronted.
+The gang often included Clyde’s older brother Buck Barrow and his wife Blanche, Raymond Hamilton, W. D. Jones, Joe Palmer, Ralph Fults, and Henry Methvin.
 Their exploits captured the attention of the American public between 1931 and 1935.

-Bonnie Elizabeth Parker was the second of three children, born in Rowena Texas to Charles and Emma Krause Parker on October 1, 1910.
-When she was just four years old, her father passed away and the family moved to Cement City, an industrial suburb now known as West Dallas, to live with her grandparents.
-In her second year in high school, Parker met a boy named Roy Thornton and the pair dropped out of school and were married on September 25, 1926, six days before her 16th birthday.
-However, their time together was brief as Thornton was physically abusive and the two had several brushes with the law.
+Bonnie Elizabeth Parker was the second of three children, born in Rowena, Texas, to Charles and Emma Krause Parker on October 1, 1910.
+When she was four years old, her father passed away, and the family moved to Cement City, an industrial suburb now known as West Dallas, to live with her grandparents.
+In her second year in high school, Parker met a boy named Roy Thornton, and the pair dropped out of school and were married on September 25, 1926, six days before her 16th birthday.
+However, their time together was brief, as Thornton was physically abusive, and the two had several brushes with the law.
 In 1929, Thornton was sentenced to a five-year prison sentence for robbery, and Bonnie moved in with her grandmother.
-She would never see Thornton again, but they were never divorced and Bonnie was wearing Thornton’s wedding ring when she died.
+She would never see Thornton again, but they were never divorced, and Bonnie was wearing Thornton’s wedding ring when she died.

-Clyde Chestnut Barrow was was born into a poor farming family near Telico, Texas, a town just southeast of Dallas, on March 24, 1909.
+Clyde Chestnut Barrow was born into a poor farming family near Telico, Texas, a town just southeast of Dallas, on March 24, 1909.
 He was the fifth of seven children of Henry Basil Barrow and Cumie Talitha Walker.
-They eventually moved to West Dallas in the early 1920s, at first living under their wagon.
-Clyde was first arrested in late 1926, after running when police confronted him over a rental car he had failed to return on time.
+They eventually moved to West Dallas in the early 1920s, first living under their wagon.
+Clyde was first arrested in late 1926 after running when police confronted him over a rental car he had failed to return on time.
 He was arrested again when he and his brother, Marvin “Buck” Barrow, were in possession of stolen turkeys.
-Despite the fact that he had legitimate jobs between 1927 and 1929, he was constantly involved in criminal activities.
+Although he had legitimate jobs between 1927 and 1929, he was constantly involved in criminal activities.

-Bonnie was working as a waitress in Dallas, when she met Clyde Barrow through a mutual friend in January, 1930.
-She was 19 years-old and Barrow was 20.
-Though Clyde was a volatile ex-con and a wanted man who had vowed that he would never go back to prison, the two immediately began to spend time together.
+Bonnie worked as a waitress in Dallas when she met Clyde Barrow through a mutual friend in January 1930.
+She was 19 years old, and Barrow was 20.
+Though Clyde was a volatile ex-con and a wanted man who had vowed that he would never return to prison, the two immediately began spending time together.
 However, their budding romance was interrupted when Clyde was arrested and convicted of several criminal charges pertaining to auto theft.
-While in jail, Bonnie smuggled a gun to him and on March 11, 1930, he and his cellmates escaped.
-However, the freedom would be short lived as they were captured a week later.
-This time, Barrow was sentenced to 14 years of hard labor and sent to the Eastham Prison Farm in April, 1930.
+While in jail, Bonnie smuggled a gun to him, and on March 11, 1930, he and his cellmates escaped.
+However, freedom would be short-lived as they were captured a week later.
+This time, Barrow was sentenced to 14 years of hard labor and sent to the Eastham Prison Farm in April 1930.

 While in prison, Barrow used a lead pipe to crush the skull of another inmate, a man named Ed Crowder, who had repeatedly sexually assaulted him.
 This was Clyde Barrow’s first killing.
 However, another inmate serving a life sentence took the blame.
-Barrow then convinced another inmate to use an axe to chop off two of Barrow’s toes in order to excuse him from working hard labor in the fields, causing him to limp for the rest of his life.
-But, Barrow could have saved his foot had he known that his mother was petitioning a release for him.
+Barrow then convinced another inmate to use an ax to chop off two of Barrow’s toes to excuse him from working hard labor in the fields, causing him to limp for the rest of his life.
+But Barrow could have saved his foot had he known that his mother was petitioning a release for him.
 Just six days after losing his toes, the petition was granted.
-He was paroled on February 2, 1932 leaving prison a changed man.
-One inmate would say the he watched him “change from a schoolboy to a rattlesnake” and his sister said “Something awful sure must have happened to him in prison, because he wasn’t the same person when he got out.”
+He was paroled on February 2, 1932, leaving prison a changed man.
+One inmate would say he watched him “change from a schoolboy to a rattlesnake,” and his sister said: “Something awful sure must have happened to him in prison because he wasn’t the same person when he got out.”

-Immediately upon his release he rejoined with Bonnie and resume his life of crime.
-This time; however, he chose smaller jobs such as robbing grocery stores and gas stations
+Immediately upon his release, he rejoined Bonnie and resumed his life of crime.
+This time, however, he chose smaller jobs, such as robbing grocery stores and gas stations.

 The Crime Spree Begins

 Ivan M. “Buck” Barrow, brother of Clyde, was released from the Texas State Prison on March 23, 1933, having been granted a full pardon by the governor.
 He quickly joined Clyde, bringing his wife, Blanche, so the group now numbered five persons.
-This gang embarked upon a series of bold robberies which made headlines across the country.
+This gang embarked upon a series of bold robberies that made headlines nationwide.
 They escaped capture in various encounters with the law.
 However, their activities made law enforcement efforts to apprehend them even more intense.
-During a shootout with police in Iowa on July 29, 1933, Buck Barrow was fatally wounded and Blanche was captured.
-Jones, who was frequently mistaken for “Pretty Boy” Floyd, was captured in November, 1933 in Houston, Texas by the sheriff’s office.
+During a shootout with police in Iowa on July 29, 1933, Buck Barrow was fatally wounded, and Blanche was captured.
+Jones, frequently mistaken for “Pretty Boy” Floyd, was captured in November 1933 in Houston, Texas, by the sheriff’s office.
 Bonnie and Clyde went on together.